NinVoido/spotify-vpn/doc/man-sections/link-options.rst

   instead.

 --local host
   Local host name or IP address for bind.
-If specified, OpenVPN will bind to this address only.
-If unspecified, OpenVPN will bind to all interfaces.
+If specified, spotify will bind to this address only.
+If unspecified, spotify will bind to all interfaces.

 --lport port